sebastianharman/spacex_dragon_gnc/README.md

 ### The C++ code interacts with the sim using virtual key presses, it can be stopped instantly by pressing the 'P' key on the keyboard.

-The code here uses the chrome browser with chromdriver, however this can be modified to use any browser/browser version.
+The code here uses the chrome browser with chromedriver, however this can be modified to use any browser/browser version.